Alex-Trusk/Dyson_UART_parser/Readme.md

 <div align="center"> <img src="https://dyson-h.assetsadobe2.com/is/image/content/dam/dyson/images/products/hero/369806-01.png?$responsive$&cropPathE=desktop&fit=stretch,1&wid=200"></div>

 Having a Dyson Purifier like TP07 **without** Wi-Fi module installed?
 Willing to integrate it into your Home Assistant?
 This project can help you.
 Dyson TP07 has a 4-pin connector, installed on the mainboard, that is made for diagnostics purposes.
 It can be easily accessed using only a torx screwdriver.
 The connector provides various data transferring via UART protocol.
-Dyson UART Parcer reads UART data retrieving all valuable information an providing an interface to Home Assistant server.
+Dyson UART Parser reads UART data retrieving all valuable information an providing an interface to Home Assistant server.
 ## Getting started
 ### Hardware requirements
 * ESP32 | ESP8266 module